lewagon/dotfiles/04-Front-End/03-Bootstrap/README.md

 You need to [upload your pitch on kitt](http://kitt.lewagon.org/camps/<user.batch_slug>/products/pitches) this weekend.

-Then, on Monday evening (instead of the live-code) you will pitch your idea in front of the class.
-A good pitch should explain in 5 minutes max (and very simply):
+Then, next Monday evening, instead of the live-code, you will pitch your idea in front of the class.
+A good pitch should explain in 5 minutes max and very simply:

 - Your **target** (and first customer segment)
 - Their **pain** (or need)